-B.4.1 The method of selecting Skaters and the total_minimum number to undergo In-competition Testing must be decided before the beginning of each Competition-and is outlined in Article B.4.3, B.4.9 and B.5 to B.8 of these ISU Anti Doping Procedures.
+B.4.1 The method of selecting Skaters and the minimum number to undergo In-competition Testing is provided by the ISU must be decided before the beginning of each Competition.
 The Skaters to be tested, who are not selected by their ranking, will be selected by random draw unless further information is provided by the ISU.